iterative/terraform-provider-iterative/README.md

 - **Lower cost with spot recovery**: transparent auto-recovery from interrupted low-cost spot/preemptible instances
 - **No cloud vendor lock-in**: switch between clouds with just one line thanks to unified abstraction
 - **No waste**: auto-cleanup unused resources (terminate compute instances upon task completion/failure & remove storage upon download of results), pay only for what you use
-- **Developer-first experience**: one-command data sync & code execution with no external server, making the cloud feel like a laptop, no DevOps expertise required
+- **Developer-first experience**: one-command data sync & code execution with no external server, making the cloud feel like a laptop

 Supported cloud vendors [include][auth]: